SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-8/README.md

 The translation of a linear address to a physical address is done in multiple steps:

 1. The processor use the registry `CR3` to know the physical address of the pages directory.
-2. The first 10 bytes of the linear address represent an offset (between 0 and 1023), pointing to an entry in the pages directory.
+2. The first 10 bits of the linear address represent an offset (between 0 and 1023), pointing to an entry in the pages directory.
 This entry contains the physical address of a pages table.
-3. the next 10 bytes of the linear address represent an offset, pointing to an entry in the pages table.
+3. the next 10 bits of the linear address represent an offset, pointing to an entry in the pages table.
 This entry is pointing to a 4ko page.
-4. The last 12 bytes of the linear address represent an offset (between 0 and 4095), which indicates the position in the 4ko page.
+4. The last 12 bits of the linear address represent an offset (between 0 and 4095), which indicates the position in the 4ko page.

 ![Address translation](./paging_memory.png)